MarmoriPelaa/GTPackCap/README.md

 6. Close the application by pressing Ctrl+C

 To inspect the packets you may need some external program such as a hex editor.

+Information and code obtained from the Growtopia Private Server community!